vera-rykalina/rki_tsi/README.md

 - HIV-phyloTSI (T. Golubchik)

 ## Installation
-The pipeline is written in Nextflow, which can be easily install using conda.
+The pipeline is written in Nextflow, which can be easily installed using conda.

 - Install conda if not installed: